status-im/help.status.im/docs/en/status-communities/mint-tokens-for-your-community.md

 With Status, you can mint custom tokens as a community owner.
 You have complete control over your token creation and distribution.

 Your token's purpose and use are specific to your community.
-For example, you can reward your entire community or individual members with custom tokens, or offer [exclusive membership to token holders][grant-exclusive-access-with-custom-tokens].
+For example, you can reward your entire community or individual members with custom tokens, or offer [exclusive membership to token holders][grant-exclusive-access-with-tokens].
 After minting your tokens, you can distribute them to community members and other users of Status via [airdrops][how-to-airdrop-tokens-in-Status].

 !!! note
     Currently, you can only mint collectibles.
-You will be able to mint assets in a future Status release.

 When you mint a token, you create a new and unique digital asset in the blockchain network.
 The blockchain charges you a transaction fee for this process.
 Fore more details about blockchain fees, check out [Understand network fees][understand-network-fees].